cb-agr/agriPlot/README.md

 **Arguments**

-fieldBookLL: agriPlot.R fieldBook output with Longitiude and Latitude for each plot
+fieldBookLL: agriPlot fieldBook output with Longitiude and Latitude for each plot
 coordRefSys: this the coordinate reference system (CRS) you wish to assign to your Spatial Points Data Frame.

 Using coordRefSys = "default" sets the CRS to: